Paroxetine: Interactions

 Paroxetine has been shown to be an inhibitor of G protein-coupled receptor kinase 2 (GRK2).

 Pharmacology

 Pharmacodynamics

 Paroxetine is the most potent and one of the most specific selective serotonin (5-hydroxytryptamine, 5-HT) reuptake inhibitors (SSRIs).
 It also binds to the allosteric site of the serotonin transporter, similarly to escitalopram, though less potently so.
 Paroxetine also inhibits the reuptake of norepinephrine to a lesser extent (<50 nmol/L).
 Based on evidence from four weeks of administration in rats, the equivalent of 20 mg paroxetine taken once daily occupies approximately 88% of serotonin transporters in the prefrontal cortex.
+Paroxetine is a phenylpiperidine and might have some affinity for opioid receptors.

 Pharmacokinetics

 Paroxetine is well-absorbed following oral administration.
 It has an absolute bioavailability of about 50%, with evidence of a saturable first pass effect.
 When taken orally, it achieves maximum concentration in about 6–10 hours and reaches steady-state in 7–14 days.
 Paroxetine exhibits significant interindividual variations in volume of distribution and clearance.
 Less than 2% of an oral dose is excreted in urine unchanged.

 Paroxetine is a mechanism-based inhibitor of CYP2D6.